ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The DOM is a dynamic object that the browser creates from HTML source code, JavaScript commands, and other interactions.
+Represented by the 'document' object, it is how we, as developers, find and interact with content on the page.
 <!-- your answer ends here -->

 ## Question 6